zetanumbers/posts/myosotis.md

 run on a value, **the value should preserve transitive ownership of it by a function stack/local values**.
-If you familiar with [tracing garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)#Tracing) this is similair to it, so that the required alive value should be traceable from function stack.
+If you familiar with [tracing garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)#Tracing) this is similar to it, so that the required alive value should be traceable from function stack.
 Also **the value has to not own itself or be owned by something that would own itself**, at least before the end of its bounding lifetime, otherwise drop would not be called.

 ## Trivial implementation

-One trivial implementation might have already creeped into your mind.
+One trivial implementation might have already crept into your mind.

 ```rust
 unsafe auto trait Leak {}
 ```

-This is an automatic trait, which would mean that it is implemented for types in a similair manner to `Send`.<sup id="cite_ref-4">[\[4\]](#cite_note-4)</sup> Name `Leak` is a subject for a possible future change.
+This is an automatic trait, which would mean that it is implemented for types in a similar manner to `Send`.<sup id="cite_ref-4">[\[4\]](#cite_note-4)</sup> Name `Leak` is a subject for a possible future change.
 I used it as it came up in many people's thoughts as `Leak`.
 Since `T: !Leak` types possibly could leak in a